dalong0514/readnotes/20190104专业原文/2019027The-Calculus-Lifesaver/2019027The-Calculus-Lifesaver0101.md

 2
 y = −2x −2 1
 Now, let’s suppose you know that you have a line in the plane, but you don’t know its equation.
 If you know it goes through a certain point, and you know what its slope is, then you can ﬁnd the equation of the line.
 You really, really, really need to know how to do this, since it comes up a lot.
 This formula, called the point-slope form of a linear function, is what you need to know:
-If a line goes through (x 0 , y 0 ) and has slope m, then its equation is y − y 0 = m(x − x 0 ).
+If a line goes through (x 0, y 0 ) and has slope m, then its equation is y − y 0 = m(x − x 0 ).
 For example, what is the equation of the line through (−2, 5) which has slope −3?
 It is y − 5 = −3(x − (−2)), which you can expand and simplify down to y = −3x − 1.
 Sometimes you don’t know the slope of the line, but you do know two points that it goes through.
 How do you ﬁnd the equation?
 The technique is to ﬁnd the slope, then use the previous idea with one of the points (your choice) to ﬁnd the equation.
-First, you need to know this: y = −2x −2 1 y = 1 2 x−1 2 y2 −y1 If a line goes through (x 1 , y 1 ) and (x 2 , y 2 ), its slope is equal to . x2 −x1 −1
+First, you need to know this: y = −2x −2 1 y = 1 2 x−1 2 y2 −y1 If a line goes through (x 1, y 1 ) and (x 2, y 2 ), its slope is equal to. x2 −x1 −1
 So, what is the equation of the line through (−3, 4) and (2, −6)?
 Let’s ﬁnd the slope ﬁrst:
 −6 4 −10 slope = = −2.